10th Grade Planning

 - Keep those grades up!
 You might have a lot going on this year, but it’s important to stay focused on your schoolwork.

-- Continue to take challenging courses - Honors or Advance Placement courses are more impressive!
+- Continue to take challenging courses - honors or AP courses are more impressive!
 Your success in challenging academic courses provides the college admissions folks with the best evidence of your ability to succeed in college.

 - Put effort into extracurricular activities.
 By the time you apply to colleges or apply for a job, you should be able to demonstrate depth and leadership in an extracurricular area.